All trekkers have their own stories he or she loves to share. It is one huge indispensable part of the travel experience.

 To trek Khopra ridge, one does not need to wait for special season i.e. spring, autumn.
 As it does not climb to a very high altitude and the more exposed parts of the trail get a lot of sunshine.
-The atmosphere is clear in comparison to other region.
-So, the trek is possible during most of the year.
+The atmosphere is clear in comparison to other regions.
+So, the trek is possible for most of the year.
 Khopra Ridge trek can be undertaken even in monsoon season.
 The only thing is one should be cautious of leeches and muddy trail.

-There is community lodges and private lodges operated and run by locals along the off the beaten trails.
+There are community lodges and private lodges operated and run by locals along the off the beaten trails.
 Whereas, there is only one community lodge in Khopra ridge.
 The lodging facilities and food are very basic.
-Despite of basic facilities, you can find fun-loving communities who are welcoming are the main essence of this trek.
+Despite basic facilities, you can find fun-loving communities who are welcoming are the main essence of this trek.

 Khopra Ridge Journey

 On 31 December 2018, our trekking crew and clients set off 10 days trek to Khopra ridge.
 We took an early morning short and spectacular flight to Pokhara.
 Our Khopra Ridge trekking begun from beautiful city Pokhara (820m) where we did 1.5 hours scenic drive to Lumle.